Burnley MP who did not vote in confidence motion 'would have supported government'

 The Burnley MP did not vote on the motion, unlike almost all his Conservative colleagues, though it passed 349-238.

-A spokesman for Mr Higginbotham said: “Antony was on a cross party trip for the vote and was paired by the whips office.
+A spokesman for Mr Higginbotham said: “Antony was on an official Parliamentary delgation for the vote and was paired by the whips office.
 Had he been voting, he would of course have supported the Government.

 “He believes it’s this Government which has delivered more for Burnley and Padiham than any other.
 Not least the tens of millions of pounds of direct government investment, and a huge expansion in FE and HE provision to increase opportunity locally.”